 Types of Surfboards and what they are used for (Materials and Measurements)

-There are many different types of surfboards, sizes and equipmentfor every need or skill level.
-Every self-respecting surfer should understand when to use each one and know how to differentiate one from the other, this is something that we are going to teach you in our surf school in Lanzarote, but if you are looking for more information, we have prepared a complete guide for you to enjoy and you can access it whenever you want.
+There are many types of surfboards, different sizes and materials for every need or skill level.
+Every self-respecting surfer should understand when to use each one and know how to differentiate one from another, this is something that we will teach you in our surf school in Lanzarote, but if you are looking for more information, we have prepared a complete guide for you to enjoy and you can access it whenever you want.

 No matter if you are a beginner or more experienced, to succeed in the art of catching waves, you must choose a good board.
-This choice is not as simple as saying: “this one” and that’s it-….
-There are different sizes, equipmentand measurements available and it is not always clear what criteria to adopt to avoid making mistakes.
+This choice is not as simple as saying: “this one” and that’s it… There are different sizes, materials and measurements available and it is not always clear what criteria to adopt in order not to make mistakes.

 That’s why we’ve put together a guide to surfboard types for beginners to help you make the right choice.